 Using Satellite Imagery and Deep Learning to Evaluate the Impact of Anti-Poverty Programs

 The rigorous evaluation of anti-poverty programs is key to the fight against global poverty.
-Traditional evaluation approaches rely heavily on repeated in-person field surveys to measure changes in economic well-being and thus program effects.
-However, this is known to be costly, time-consuming, and often logistically challenging.
+Traditional approaches rely heavily on repeated in-person field surveys to measure program effects.
+However, this is costly, time-consuming, and often logistically challenging.
 Here we provide the first evidence that we can conduct such program evaluations based solely on high-resolution satellite imagery and deep learning methods.
-Our application estimates changes in household welfare in the context of a recent anti-poverty program in rural Kenya.
-The approach we use is based on a large literature documenting a reliable relationship between housing quality and household wealth.
-We infer changes in household wealth based on satellite-derived changes in housing quality and obtain consistent results with the traditional field-survey based approach.
-Our approach can be used to obtain inexpensive and timely insights on program effectiveness in international development programs.
+Our application estimates changes in household welfare in a recent anti-poverty program in rural Kenya.
+Leveraging a large literature documenting a reliable relationship between housing quality and household wealth, we infer changes in household wealth based on satellite-derived changes in housing quality and obtain consistent results with the traditional field-survey based approach.
+Our approach generates inexpensive and timely insights on program effectiveness in international development programs.